Timitan/Mesh-Hair-Autorig/README.md

 ## General Info
 Mesh Hair Autorig is a Blender addon intended for rigging mesh-based strands of hair.
 All it needs is a chain of bones and it will create FK, IK and Tweak bones off of it.

-This addon could also be used for rigging tentacles, ropes, etc but its features are mostly tailored towards hair.
+This addon could also be used for rigging tentacles, ropes, etc but its features are mostly tailored for rigging hair.

 ## Features
 List of features: